Distance Matrix API

 Bicycle route

-To build a bicycle route, use the mode
+To build a bicycle route, use the transport

 parameter with the value bicycle